Our Mission, Vision, and Identity

 - Our hope is that through a student's time here, they will question, discover, confirm and commit to a personal perspective and belief, guided through strong Christian convictions, and leave with a heart for service, a commitment to common good, a faithful intelligence and a passion for community and justice.

-- Messiah College’s 179 full-time faculty hold degrees from nationally and internationally recognized graduate schools — including prestigious institutions such as Duke University, Oxford University, Vanderbilt University and the University of Pennsylvania.
+- Messiah University’s 179 full-time faculty hold degrees from nationally and internationally recognized graduate schools — including prestigious institutions such as Duke University, Oxford University, Vanderbilt University and the University of Pennsylvania.

 - Our faculty members actively contribute research, scholarly writing and artistic works that inform their academic disciplines and the national conversation on faith in the academy and broader culture.